shellen/1001albums-slackbot/README.md

 A simple GitHub Actions-powered bot that fetches the daily album from your [1001 Albums Generator](https://1001albumsgenerator.com) group and posts it to a Slack channel.

-Perfect for group listening clubs, music nerds, and Slack communities who want to keep the rhythm alive.
+Perfect for your #music channel, group listening clubs, and Slack communities of taste and style.

 ---